Joe Harasymiak: Maine

 Harasymiak was hired by the University of Maine in February 2011 to coach the defensive backs coach.
 He remained in that position until the end of the 2013 season when was promoted to defensive coordinator for Maine for the 2014 and 2015 seasons, during which time the Black Bears defense finished in the top 3 in conference and top 20 nationwide.
 He assumed the role of interim head coach in November 2015.

-On December 16, 2015, University of Maine Director of Athletics Karlton Creech announced that Harasymiak as the head coach for University of Maine football.
+On December 16, 2015, University of Maine Director of Athletics Karlton Creech announced Harasymiak as the head coach for University of Maine football.
 At the time he was the youngest Division I head coach.

 2016

-In his first year as head coach, Harasymiak led the Black Bears to a 6-5 mark doubled its total from the 2015 season, including a 5-3 record in inter-division games.
+In his first year as head coach, Harasymiak led the Black Bears to a 6–5 mark doubled its total from the 2015 season, including a 5–3 record in inter-division games.
 The Black Bears, ended the year fifth in the CAA standings, totaling the school's most league wins since Maine's CAA title season in 2013.